 - Be professional

-If your boss approves your request for a schedule change, show him/her that you will fulfill all work tasks.
+If your boss approves your request for a schedule change, show them that you will fulfil all work tasks.
 For example, if your boss allows you to change your schedule and, instead of working from 9 am to 3 pm, you will work from 10 am to 4 pm, you must always be punctual and show your commitment and appreciation for the schedule change.

-Another example could be that he/she allows you to work from home instead of going to the office.
-In this case, log on to the company’s platform a few minutes earlier or be on time, so the boss notices you are serious about the time change.
+Another example could be that they allow you to work from home instead of going to the office.
+In this case, log on to the company’s platform a few minutes earlier or be on time, so the boss notices that you are serious about the time change.

 Also, if, for example, you have to make a video call, dress accordingly and always be on time.
 Always act as if you are working in the office.
 This will allow the boss to notice your commitment to the job.

 - “Request Letter to Boss for Shift Timing Change in Office — Sample Letters.”
 Sample Letters, 29 Nov.
 2021, https://www.foundletters.com/miscellaneous-letters/request-letter-to-boss-for-shift-timing-change-in-office/.

 - “How to Request a Change in Job Title | Work – Chron.Com” Work – Chron.Com, https://work.chron.com/request-change-job-title-9250.html